 Teen Beginning Jazz introduces basic jazz technique and styles.
 Strength and flexibility are emphasized.
 Center warm up, isolations and basic dance combinations will be part of each class.

 Comfortable, but for fitting attire with black jazz shoes.
 Leotard and tights are not required.

-Beginning Contemporary students must have studied another dance discipline (ballet or jazz) for at least one year.
 The class concentrates on body awareness, exploring different levels, traveling movements and positions and increasing the body’s strength and flexibility.
 The concept of fall and recovery, contractions, jumps, turns, improvisation and exploration of different musical rhythms and their dynamics are introduced.

 A solid color leotard, black form fitting capri pants or tights, and foot protection.

 These classes includes exposure to Horton, Limon, Graham and other foundational techniques.
 Contemporary combines ballet and jazz for an expressive form of dance.
 Work in improvisation and choreographic principles are introduced.
 Ballet class required.